CamdenShaw/inhabitent/README.md

 Wordpress is not for the average internet user.

-I have learned taxonomies are a thing that exist.
-They are similar to classes and arrays they are most useful in conjunction with Wordpress especially when creating custom post-types.
+I have learned taxonomies are similar to classes and arrays they are most useful in conjunction with Wordpress especially when creating custom post-types that you want to separate by category.

-Building websites on your computer that never need to be uploaded and shared with the world is a lot easier and straight-forward than Wordpress.
+Building single page websites on your computer that never needs to be shared with the world is a lot easier and straight-forward than Wordpress.